About Gloria Schoch:

 Early on, my first job out of college, I worked for an iconic consulting firm.
 I quickly realized it was not the direction I wanted to go.
 I ended up working for a Latin American Art Museum which was something that resonated with me just given my Latina background.
 Through the relationships I built at the museum, I was able to make the transition from the non-profit sector to corporate philanthropy and public affairs.

 One of my instructors from my grad school program at CU Denver worked for FirstData and Western Union.
 A lot of the work he spearheaded was building public-private partnerships with immigrant communities and governments with the aim of making migration a choice rather than a necessity through cross-border workforce development programs.
+Here you can find an explanation on the immigration laws in your country.
 He recruited me to work for him, to strengthen Western Union’s relationships with their customers and the governments where they were looking to operate and expand in Latin America.

 What do you like to do outside of work?